anvil-ui/anvil/README.md

 ## How it works

 No magic.
-When a renderable is being constructed there is 3 types of
+When a renderable object is being constructed there are 3 types of
-operation: push view, modify some attribute of the current view, and pop view.
+operations: push view, modify some attribute of the current view, and pop view.

 Pushing a view adds it as a child to the parent view from the top of